 Sarah learned over time that building personal networks and joining communities of designers has helped her navigate these challenges.
 Build your own network by looking for local incubators, meetup groups, online communities, or live fashion networking events.

 Fashion seasons and timing your collections

 The fashion industry operates on a seasonal cycle (fall/winter and spring/summer), and working backward from each season means that development of a collection can start a year or more out.
 "At Walmart, we were developing two years in advance,” Sarah says.
 “Corporations tend to design faster, so they’re doing a lot of trend research.”
 Without the big team and resources, though, independent designers like Sarah are working closer to delivery dates.

 Your design and development period and delivery dates depend on your customer and your launch strategy, Sarah says.
 If you’re selling wholesale, buyers will need to see your collection a month before fashion week.

-Seasonality doesn’t have to dictate your collections however.
-Sarah says she’s inspired to work towards prints that work regardless of season.
+Seasonality doesn’t have to dictate your collections, however.
+“It’s always such a shame when I design a beautiful print and I think, ‘I only have this for one season.
+I only have a six-month window,’” says Sarah.
+Therefore, she’s inspired to work toward prints that work regardless of season.

 Wholesale and consignment

-When you’re just starting out, Sarah tells me, a lot of stores won’t want to take a chance on you unless you’re open to a consignment agreement, meaning that stores only pay you when an item sells.
+When you’re just starting out, Sarah tells me, a lot of retail stores won’t want to take a chance on you unless you’re open to a consignment agreement, meaning that stores only pay you when an item sells.
 Wholesale, on the other hand, generally refers to being paid up front for the items.

 You can’t just have pretty clothes.
 You have to know every detail.